kurtosis-tech/kurtosis/docs/docs/get-started/home.md

 </details>

-### 1-line deploy with feature flag and different numbers of each service
+### Local deploy with feature flag and different numbers of each service

 ```bash
 kurtosis run github.com/galenmarchetti/kurtosis-tech \